Pre-Islamic Arabic poetry: Famous poets

 Among the most famous poets of the pre-Islamic era are Imru' al-Qais, Samaw'al ibn 'Adiya, al-Nabigha, Tarafa, Zuhayr bin Abi Sulma, and Antarah ibn Shaddad.
 Other poets, such as Ta'abbata Sharran, al-Shanfara, Urwa ibn al-Ward, were known as su'luk or vagabond poets, much of whose works consisted of attacks on the rigidity of tribal life and praise of solitude.

 Although few in number, some poets were Jewish or Christian.
-On the other hand, most poets expressed a gentile monotheism that elevated Allah as the supreme being and Creator of the world.
+On the other hand, most poets expressed a gentile monotheism or henotheism that elevated Allah as the supreme being and Creator of the world.

 Imru' al-Qais

 Imru' al-Qais was a poet of the first half of the sixth century AD.
 Today, he is one of the most famous and celebrated Arabic poets, with some viewing him as the very best (though this was a matter of debate).
 He was widely known by the title "the prince of the poets in the Era of Ignorance" (amīru l-shuʿarāʾ fi-l-jāhiliyya).

 Contemporary sources for Imru' are lacking and biographical information about him from 9th and 10th century sources were shaped by heroic narrative conventions.
 His name, "Imru' al-Qais," means "Worshiper of the Qays" referring either to a deity called Qays or an attribute of the goddess Manat.
 Most sources identify his father as Ḥujr ibn al-Ḥārith, who became the king of the Kinda tribe in 528 AD, shortly after Imru' was born.
 According to his work, he adopted a lifestyle of poetry, wine, and women; he strayed from the conventional morality of the court which led to his expulsion.
-He lives a wandering life until he learns of his fathers death at the hands of the Asad tribe.
+He lives a wandering life until he learns of his father's death at the hands of the Asad tribe.
 This effectively transforms him into a warrior, and he raises the support of several other tribes in order to take vengeance.
 He failed to get such support.
 He sought to regain momentum by appealing to the Byzantine court.
 Unsuccessful in that, he dies soon thereafter.
 The poetry of Imru' al-Qais was collected in the late eighth century in Iraq.
 The authenticity of it is disputed, with al-Asma'i believing that his vagabond group as he wandered in the aftermath of his expulsion composed much of what is attributed to him.
 Some of his poetry is widely agreed upon as genuine however, including his contribution to the Mu'allaqat.